 The heavy horses which once worked Tresahor Vean Farm were stabled in what is now Owl House.
 Owl is attached at the west end to a courtyard of converted mid-19th century barns.
 The stonework is of unusually high quality for what were once agricultural buildings.
 The ceiling in the living room area is almost double height and the tall arched entrances with cleverly cut key post, are now glazed, one with a double opening.

-Owl has a hall, a large living room/kitchen (20' x 17') and an architect designed cedar extension with double bedroom and a bathroom.
+Owl has a hall, a large living room/kitchen (20' x 17') and an architect designed cedar extension with generous bedroom and a bathroom.
 A patio garden with table and seating leads from the bedroom's double doors. ( A good place for morning coffee or a meal or a glass of wine - or take a minute's walk to our field to picnic and enjoy the views across the valley at the other side of the farm.)

 Our seven acre holding is no longer agricultural, but is mostly planted to woodland (apart from the field mentioned above!!).
 This is a place surrounded by green, where the stars fill the sky.
 You can hear the owls call, the songbirds sing and the buzzards mewing as they coast the thermal currents down the valley.